vtex/styleguide/docs/developing.md

 The VTEX team welcomes and thanks you for developing with us.
-We are committed in provide the best developer experience through consistency and quality of our guidelines.
+We are committed to provide the best developer experience through consistency and quality of our guidelines.
 We are open and appreciate all the feedbacks, tips and ideas to keep this experience the best as possible.
 Bellow we describe the way we work and the best practices.

 #### How to run the project

-Before start, we must distinguish between our two type of developers who use our styleguide:
+Before start, we must distinguish between our two types of developers who use our styleguide:

-- **Those who develop in the VTEX IO**: They need understand how the use our components through our platform.
+- **Those who develop in the VTEX IO**: They need to understand how to use our components through our platform.
 If you are curious and want to know more about our web platform, [see here](https://help.vtex.com/tracks/vtex-io-getting-started--2qYWraccosS2ayg2kusaUo/1LSy4Gkvo4saEQa2OMqC4q).
-- **Other developers**: Those who thoughts that our components incredible and want to use them in their own projects.
+- **Other developers**: Those who think that our components are incredible and want to use them in their own projects.

 ##### VTEX IO apps